ControlThePancake/dofeFullStack/README.md

 ### Disclaimer

 This is a very much an "i'll wing it and try learn something new" project , and there will probably be alot of flaws but as long as it works i couldnt care less.
-This is a personal project and its not meant to be used and expanded upon, so this readme is also more of a progress thing for me to submit at the end so I understand that this isn't the slightess bit helpful.
+This is a personal project and its not meant to be used and expanded upon, so this readme is also more of a progress thing for me to submit at the end so I understand that this isn't the slightest bit helpful.

 ## Vision for the project